Colin03129/WeatherCal/README.md

 WeatherCalMain.scpt
   --This is the script that is run by the shell geeklet.
 It is set to run every 30 minutes and within 30 seconds of the computer turning on.
-The settings for the geeklet are as follows:
+Make sure to add your username after /Users/ The settings for the geeklet are as follows:
-    --Command text box: osascript "/Users/<YOURUSERNAME>/documents/GeekTool/WeatherCalMain.scpt"
+    --Command text box: osascript "/Users/*"YOURUSERNAME"*/documents/GeekTool/WeatherCalMain.scpt"
     --Refresh text box: 60
     --Timeout text box: 120